 Franki Chamakii came up with Hivery – an artificial intelligence startup located in Liverpool.
-It helps companies generate great profits on Retail Space Investment with Ai-backed solutions in product recommendations, price learning, space rationalization, and promotions.
+It helps companies generate great profits on Retail Space Investment with AI-backed solutions in product recommendations, price learning, space rationalization, and promotions.

-Its first accelerator was a network of entrepreneurs working in the most innovative cities around the world to build the next generation of a billion-dollar company with the support of Coca-Cola.
+Its first accelerator was a network of entrepreneurs working in the most innovative cities around the world to build the next generation of a billion-dollar startup company with the support of Coca-Cola.

-After a successful stint with Coca-Cola, they engineered the Ai platform.
+After a successful stint with Coca-Cola, they engineered the AI platform.
 Within three years, the team grew from five to 29, in offices across the United States and Japan.
-Furthermore, Hivery’s Ai solutions such as Vending Analytics provide a magnificent profit of $600 per vending machine, on an average.
+Furthermore, Hivery’s AI solutions such as Vending Analytics provide a magnificent profit of $600 per vending machine, on an average.

-BenchOn is a Brisbane based startup that aims to pair non-working employees with short-term contracts from well-known companies and agencies.
+BenchOn is a Brisbane based startup that aims to pair non-working employees with short-term contracts from well-known tech companies and agencies.
 It helps in boosting economic and business growth through greater job stability.

 Since its launch in 2016, by Tim Walmsley, BenchOn has managed to achieve huge growth.
 Its unique industry positioning has helped expand its clientele and spearhead sales figures substantially.